The Dawnay Governance

 Marie became an associate member in October 2017 and a Co-opted Governor in September 2018.
 Marie is a Chartered Engineer with experience in Operations and Maintenance Management, Assessment and Key Performance Indicators and Continuous Improvement.
 Marie is a great advocate for making STEM subjects more accessible, in particular for girls.

 She strongly believes that children will learn more effectively and turn into more confident adults if they are taught in a happy, nurturing environment and joined the Governing Board to support this ethos for the Dawnay.
-She lives in East Horsley with her husband Michael and her children, Amelia and George, who both gained flourished and confidence during their time at the Dawnay.
+She lives in East Horsley with her husband Michael and her children, Amelia and George, who both flourished and gained confidence during their time at the Dawnay.

 Reverend Alan Jenkins

 Alan has been involved with primary schools since 1995, a school governor since 2003, and a Governor at The Dawnay since 2008.
-He takes assemblies at The Dawnay, and thinks the school's residentials are fantastic.
+He takes assemblies at The Dawnay and thinks the school's residentials are fantastic.
 He is Rector of St Nicolas, Great Bookham, and his three children have all been pupils at The Dawnay.

-He initially became a Governor when he was asked by Jim Smit who, at the time, was a local councillor for Surrey.
+He initially became a Governor when he was asked by Jim Smith who, at the time, was a local councillor for Surrey.
 He was pleased to do so, partly because it was a great way of continuing to use his prior learning and experience in business, in the church and as a governor, but mainly as he is committed to working with local schools to help them to be the best that they can for the sake of the children.

 Yvonne has been a governor for many years and spends time helping other schools with governance, either as a Surrey Additional Skills Governor (ASG) or as a National Leader of Governance (NLG).
 Yvonne is an experienced Chair and has led many governing bodies and committees as well as being a governance advisor.
-It is always a pleasure and a privilege to support schools and be part of the team which moves a school forwards.
+She believes it is always a pleasure and a privilege to support schools and be part of the team which moves a school forwards.

 Chris became an Associate Member in May 2016 and a Co-opted Governor in September 2016 and holds a place on the Premises, Personnel and Finance committee.
 Chris lives in Bookham with his wife Esther and two children, the oldest of which started at the Dawnay in 2015 and the youngest joined the Dawnay this year.
 Chris has a background in Retail Management and when not working is a keen runner and active member of Bookham Tennis Club.

-June Hughes - Clerk to the Governors
+Kelly Cardoo - Clerk to the Governors